Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

-Above we have compared the same physical observable, namely the electromagnetic (EM) energy-density, while assuming different initial physical states.
+Above we have compared the same physical observable, namely the electromagnetic (EM) energy density, while assuming different initial physical states.
 These different states are ones of well-defined energy of different physical subsystems.
-When choosing the multipolar-gauge, the vector $\ket{\epsilon^0,0}$ specifies a localised ``bare" dipole$_1$ in its own lowest energy state and with no accompanying photons$_1$.
-In this case the EM energy-density possesses a virtual time-dependent component $\langle{\mathscr E}^t_{\rm EM}\rangle$.
-The same vector $\ket{\epsilon^0,0}$ in the Coulomb-gauge specifies an electrostatically dressed dipole$_0$ with no accompanying photons$_0$.
-Thus, the same EM energy-density is obtained as in the multipolar-gauge, with the exception that for $t_r<0$ we obtain a non-vanishing electrostatic energy-density given by Eq.~(\ref{tindepnear}).
+When choosing the multipolar gauge, the vector $\ket{\epsilon^0,0}$ specifies a localised ``bare" dipole$_1$ in its own lowest energy state and with no accompanying photons$_1$.
+In this case the EM energy density possesses a virtual time-dependent component $\langle{\mathscr E}^t_{\rm EM}\rangle$.
+The same vector $\ket{\epsilon^0,0}$ in the Coulomb gauge specifies an electrostatically dressed dipole$_0$ with no accompanying photons$_0$.
+Thus, the same EM energy density is obtained as in the multipolar gauge, with the exception that for $t_r<0$ we obtain a non-vanishing electrostatic energy density given by Eq.~(\ref{tindepnear}).
 In the case of a harmonic dipole, the vector $\ket{0_d,0_c}$ specifies a state of well-defined energy of the subsystems defined relative to the JC-gauge and this coincides with the ground state.
-In this case the EM energy-density is again the same but possesses no time-dependent virtual component.
+In this case the EM energy density is again the same but possesses no time-dependent virtual component.
 This is consistent with an interpretation of the JC-gauge subsystems as having subsumed the virtual ground state quanta that exist in conventional gauges.

 The most {\em relevant} physical predictions will depend on which of these physical states is closest to that which has been prepared in the experiment considered.
-This, in turn, will depend on the extent to which the purely virtual field that results in the energy-density $\langle{\mathscr E}^t_{\rm EM}\rangle$, is separate from the addressable dipole.
+This, in turn, will depend on the extent to which the purely virtual field that results in the energy density $\langle{\mathscr E}^t_{\rm EM}\rangle$, is separate from the addressable dipole.
 The transient and highly localised nature of this field suggest that it should be considered part of the dipole on the accessible time and length scales.
 However, this may depend on the available preparation and measurement procedures.
 Similarly, in stronger-coupling regimes, whether or not the ground state is entangled and contains a large number of photons depends on the gauge-relative to which the subsystems are defined, i.e., on the relative extent to which the virtual bound-field is taken as separate from the physical (measurable) dipole.